 New Relic monitors a wide range of entities and data, from client-side applications and backend APIs, to the underlying infrastructure.
 To make sense of this large data set, we give you the ability to create and monitor workloads.

-Workloads give you the ability to group and monitor entities based on a team or a set of responsibilities, and provide an aggregated view of the health and activity of the entities in the workload.
-Thus, you can understand better how your business logic is working, from frontend to backend services, across your entire stack.
+Our workloads feature lets you group and monitor entities in whatever way makes sense to you.
+For example, you could create a workload for a specific business unit or team.
+Our workloads UI provides an aggregated view of the health and activity of the entities in that workload.
+Thus, you can better understand how your business logic is working, from frontend to backend services, across your entire stack.

 - A serverless application that includes an API gateway, a few serverless functions, and a managed database and storage.